BobMarlon/Tny/README.md

 The documentation can be found in [doc/](https://github.com/BobMarlon/Tny/tree/master/doc), or read it [online](http://bobmarlon.github.io/Tny/pages/).

+### Binary Format

+If you want to now how Tny serializes data, take a look at the Documentation at the [tny.h File Reference](http://bobmarlon.github.io/Tny/pages/tny_8h.html) "Detailed Description" section.
+There you find an ABNF specification of the binary format.

 ## System Requirements

 Tny should run on every plattform with a compatible C99 compiler.